Quantum field theory of relic nonequilibrium systems: Relic nonequilibrium systems

 The perturbative decay of the inflaton occurs through local interactions.
 For example, reheating can occur if the inflaton field $\varphi$ is coupled to a bosonic field $\Phi$ and a fermionic field $\psi$ via an interaction Hamiltonian density of the form

 where $a$, $b$ are constants (ref.\ \cite{PU09}, pp. 507--510).
 In actual calculations, it is usual to consider only the dominant homogeneous part $\phi_{0}$ of the field $\varphi=\phi_{0}+\phi$, and to ignore contributions from the small perturbation $\phi$.
 Because the dominant homogeneous part $\phi_{0}$ is treated essentially classically, inflaton decay bears some resemblance to the process of pair creation by a strong classical electric field.

 The decay particles will have physical wavelengths no greater than the instantaneous Hubble radius, $\lambda_{\mathrm{phys}}\lesssim H^{-1}$, since local processes cannot significantly excite super-Hubble modes (for which the particle concept is in any case ill-defined).
+This standard argument -- that super-Hubble modes are shielded from the effects of local interactions -- is still valid in the de Broglie-Bohm formulation since we are speaking of the time evolution of the wave functional $\Psi$ (and of its mode decomposition) which still satisfies the usual Schr\"{o}dinger equation.
+We have a nonlocal dynamical equation \eqref{the_first} for the evolving configuration $q(t)$, but the Schr\"{o}dinger equation for $\Psi$ takes the usual form and therefore has the usual properties.
+Local Hamiltonian terms in the Schr\"{o}dinger equation will be unable to excite super-Hubble modes just as in standard quantum field theory.

 How could quantum nonequilibrium exist in the decay products?
 There seem to be two possible mechanisms.

 First, note that the inflaton perturbation $\phi$ will also appear in the interaction Hamiltonian (\ref{intn}).
 The dominant processes of particle creation by the homogeneous part $\phi_{0}$ will necessarily be subject to corrections from the perturbation $\phi$.
 If the perturbation is out of equilibrium, the induced corrections will carry signatures of nonequilibrium -- as will be illustrated by a simple model of field couplings in Section \ref{particle_decay}.